Please find answers to frequently asked questions below:

 Can I mix monochrome and colour images within my proposed panel.

-Yes you can, more appropriate for LRPS due to the nature of the question.
+Yes you can, this is more appropriate for LRPS due to the nature of the question.

 Where can I get advice?

 Advice is available; Advisory days, Online advice (members only).
 You can also attend an assessment as an observer.
 For guidance you can contact the Distinctions Department.
-We recommended always to speak to a current Panel member.
+We recommended to speak to current Panel members only.

 I need a mentor?